The vitality of our University depends on the health of our people.

 Managing stress effectively and maintaining psychological resilience are key components of a balanced life.
 As a Harvard faculty or staff member you have access to a variety of health and wellness resources that can help you stay positive and healthy year-round.

 Mindfulness at Work is an initiative that grew out of Executive Vice President Katie Lapp’s ongoing commitment to providing employees with new tools to manage stress and increase personal resilience.
-The programs and courses that comprise Mindfulness at Work are for central administration staff, but are part of the University-wide initiative, Healthy Harvard, which is designed to support the well-being of staff and faculty across the many dimensions of their lives.
+The programs and courses that comprise Mindfulness at Work are for central administration staff, but are part of the University's work/life initiatives designed to support the well-being of staff and faculty across the many dimensions of their lives.
 Mindfulness at Work is a free course, held on campus and during work hours, that teaches the fundamentals of mindfulness practice with an emphasis on meditation.

 Chemicals of concern